09:30am-10:30am

 Consultant in acute internal medicine, University Hospitals Coventry and Warwickshire NHS Trust

-Dr Sephie Goodsir is an ST7 in acute internal medicine with a deep passion for medical education.
+Dr LLinos Evans is an ST7 in acute internal medicine with a deep passion for medical education.
 Having completed a postgraduate certificate in medical education, she is dedicated to fostering the next generation of healthcare professionals through teaching medical students and actively contributing to educational initiatives.
-Sephie has also successfully completed the RCP Chief Registrar Programme where she honed her leadership skills and gained invaluable experience in managing clinical teams and improving patient care.
+Llinos has also successfully completed the RCP Chief Registrar Programme where she honed her leadership skills and gained invaluable experience in managing clinical teams and improving patient care.

 Throughout her career, she has answered a diverse range of bleeps, from the unexpected invasion of errant pigeons to major incidents of total IT failures and structural collapses.
 She has enjoyed many a varied and unusual on-call shift and looks forward to passing on these skills to the next generation of medical registrars.